 - Collect your application materials.
 A complete application will consist of:

 - a 500‐750 word essay (see essay tips) describing research strategies and application of library tools, resources and services in completion of the project,

-- the final version of the paper/project along with a bibliography or other appropriate listing of sources consulted (if your project is not in digital form, contact the committee at email@example.com),
+- the final version of the paper/project including a bibliography.
+If your project is not in digital form, contact the committee at firstname.lastname@example.org),

 - the instructor recommendation

 - Attach to an e-mail the personal info form, the essay, and the paper/project and send to email@example.com by Friday, February 28th at 5pm.
 Assure that your instructor sends the instructor recommendation form by the same time.